Sheep, Beef and Cattle Research Unit , Ngā pāmu a Te Kunenga ki Pūrehuroa – te whare rangahau, Hipi, Mīti kau me te Kau

 Sheep

-All sheep on the Sheep, Beef and Cattle Research Unit are involved in research trials so feeding and breeding policy is largely determined by trial protocols.
-Numbers on farm vary depending on research requirements but generally around 1,100 5-Year MA ewes are wintered and lambed down.
-No ewe hogget replacements are retained.
-All rams are terminal sires and replacement 1 & 2 year older ewes are transferred in annually as replacements from Tuapaka Farm.
+All sheep on Keebles are involved in research trials so feeding and breeding policy is largely determined by trial protocols.
+Numbers on farm vary depending on research requirements but generally around 700 MA ewes are wintered and lambed down.
+No ewe hogget replacements are retained from the breeding ewes but on occasions ewe hoggets may be acquired for specific trials.
+Only Terminal sires are used, and replacement Mixed Age ewes are transferred in from Tuapaka Farm annually as replacements.

 Beef

 Policy is largely determined by research requirements.
-No capital beef stock is currently carried on the Sheep, Beef and Cattle Research Unit; trade steers or heifers may be purchased to maintain feed quality in the spring.
+No capital beef stock is currently carried on Keebles – dairy beef steers or heifers are acquired from the 2 dairy farms and carried through to finishing before the second winter.

 Dairy grazing

 150-200 dairy replacements heifers (owned by University dairy farms) come on farm after being weaned from milk November/December.
-These are carried through on the SBCRU until several weeks before calving as two-year-old heifers.
+These are carried through on the SBCRU until several weeks before calving as 2-year-old heifers.

 200 dry dairy cows from the University farms are also carried over the winter and are grazed on crop with silage that is grown on farm also.